GDevelopApp/GDevelop-documentation/docs/gdevelop5/all-features/resources-loading/index.md

 !!! tip

-    Projects built as an application have all resources stored locally and the loading time will be fast enough for loading optimizations not to matter much.
+    Projects built as an application have all resources stored locally and the loading will be fast enough for loading optimizations not to matter much.

 ## Reference